It’s all your fault Barnbougle Dunes!

 Get Ready for the Ride of your Life!

-After easing into your round with the opening two holes, the 371-yard par 4 third is where Barnbougle Dunes really starts.
+After easing into your round with the opening two holes, the 339-meter (371-yard) par 4 third is where Barnbougle Dunes really starts.
 With a somewhat blind tee shot, the best target is down the right side of the dogleg right fairway, as close to the dunes as you feel is safe.
 A fairway bunker is strategically placed on the direct line to the green, but there is plenty of room left.
 But taking the safe route off the tee brings a left greenside bunker into play.
 Playing a 5-wood, I avoided the trouble off the tee and went down the right side of the fairway.
 The approach into the long but narrow third green is deceptive due to the fairway bunker.
 Now, hang onto your hat because you are in for the ride of your life!

 One of the Greatest Golf Shots I’ve Ever Seen

-The pin is visible from the tee on the 296-yard par 4 fourth, but don’t confuse yourself into thinking that makes it accessible.
-There is a huge dune and enormous bunker on the right side of the fairway, that reminded us of the opening hole at Ocean Dunes.
+The pin is visible from the tee on the 271-meter (296-yard) par 4 fourth, but don’t confuse yourself into thinking that makes it accessible.
+There is a huge dune and an enormous bunker on the right side of the fairway, that reminded us of the opening hole at Ocean Dunes.
 Choose any club off the tee that will avoid that bunker.
 I hit a 5-iron down the left side that left me with just a short wedge to the three-leafed clover-shaped green.
 But be careful, because if you go too far left, you won’t even be able to see the green!

 Menekse landed just short of the Himalayan fairway bunker and was faced with the daunting task of negotiating the giant.
-After carefully weighing her options, she grabbed her trusty nine-iron and proceeded to hit one of the greatest shots I’ve ever seen!
+After carefully weighing her options, she grabbed her trusty nine-iron and proceeded to hit one of the greatest shots I’d ever seen!
 Flying over the summit, we walked around the bend and could see her ball on the green!
 Incredible!

 We both had reasonable birdie opportunities on four, but regrettably, neither of us was able to convert.